 11.2.3 When and how to correct financial errors in annual reports

-While the procedures outlined above should prevent errors, there is still a risk of error occurring in the printed annual report.
-As a result, copies of the financial statements and auditor’s report (and other contributions by the CFO or the finance team) should be checked as soon as practicable after the annual report is printed, and also when it is made publicly available online.
+While the procedures outlined above should prevent errors, there is still a risk of error occurring in the printed and/or online annual report.
+As a result, copies of the financial statements and auditor’s report (and other contributions by the CFO or the financial statements team) should be checked as soon as practicable after the annual report is made publicly available online.

 The entity should also advise, to the extent practicable, any other persons or entities known to have been provided with a copy of the report.

 |Resource name||Resource description|

 Department of the Prime Minister and Cabinet’s guidelines which set out the procedures to follow when presenting documents to Parliament, including tabling of corrections/corrigenda.